 New grammar

-One thing I really wanted to get done over the summer and I’m so glad I did, was I wrote all the memory work out for the whole year.
-It took a ton of time and my hand was so tired lol, but I know Future Caitlin is going to be so thankful!
-I will use shop ticket sleeves and magnet clips to put my memory work up on the board each week.
+One thing I’ve done over the summer and I’m so glad I did, was I wrote all the memory work out for the whole year.
+It took a ton of time and my hand was so tired lol, but it made my tutor prep each week much quicker because these were already written out!
+I use shop ticket sleeves and magnet clips to put my memory work up on the board each week.
 (These are some fun examples you can imitate if you’re artsy: cycle 1 / cycle 2 / cycle 3)

 Some items I’ve gathered to use during new grammar: